balfieri/aws/README.md

 # you may also want to know if any other instances are still running:
 owner_insts -command "command_line" -state "pending|running"

-# when you think all work is done and all results copied to your PC,
+# when you think all work is done and all results have been copied to your PC,
-# then you may or may not want to make sure all instances are terminated
+# then you may or may not want to make sure all instances are terminated;
 # this command will return an empty string once that is true
 owner_insts -command "command_line" -state "not_terminated"